abhaya1310/Messenger-Frontend/architecture.md

 Tenant scoping:

-- For end-user UI requests, the backend should infer `orgId` from the JWT.
+- For most end-user UI requests, the backend can infer `orgId` from the JWT.
-- `X-ORG-ID` is treated as legacy/fallback and is only sent when there is no JWT.
+- Some endpoints additionally require `X-ORG-ID: <orgId>` for correct tenant resolution (even when a JWT is present).
+- Campaign Runs capabilities (`GET /api/campaign-runs/capabilities`) is treated as org-aware and should be called with both `Authorization: Bearer <token>` and `X-ORG-ID: <orgId>`.
 - **Temporary backend constraint**: for admin proxy calls under `/api/admin/**`, the frontend currently always forwards `X-ORG-ID` (even when the admin JWT is present), because many admin endpoints still select tenant via the header.

 ### Admin Portal Auth (role-based)